CivicActions/site-evaluation-tools/unlighthouse-sites.js.md

 ## Overview

-The unlighthouse-sites.js script processes URLs and manages Google Sheets for site evaluations.
-It supports adding URLs directly or from a CSV file, normalizing and checking URLs, creating Google Sheets from a template, and updating a YAML configuration file with new entries.
+The unlighthouse-sites.js script processes URLs and creates Google Sheets (from a template) to store site evaluations.
+New entries (with the domain, and google sheet URL) are then stored in a YAML file.
+It supports adding URLs directly or from a CSV file, normalizing and checking URLs, creating Google Sheets.

 ## Installation